Massey High School

 GENERAL BEHAVIOUR

-(iv) Provoking or hassling other students in any form e.g. teasing, sexism, racism, bad language, is forbidden and will be treated very seriously;
+4. Provoking or bullying of other students in any form is forbidden and will be treated very seriously;

 CHEWING GUM